-This Appendix II (the "SFDR Appendix") has been prepared in accordance with the requirements of SFDR.
+This Appendix I (the "SFDR Appendix") has been prepared in accordance with the requirements of SFDR.
 For the purposes of SFDR, each Sub-Fund of the CCF qualifies as a financial product.
 The Manager, after due consideration, has determined that the appropriate classification of the Sub-Funds under the SFDR is as follows:

 Name of Sub-Fund Classification 1.
-Coronation Global Equity Income Fund 1 Article 6 2.
-Coronation International Equity Fund 1 Article 6 3.
-Coronation Emerging Markets Diversified Equity Fund 1 Article 6 4.
-Coronation Global Equity Fund 1 Article 6 5.
-Coronation Active Emerging Markets Fund ^{1,2} Article 6 e es: The Sub-Funds do not take into account the EU criteria for economic activities as contemplated in Regulation EU/2 Parliament and of the Council of 18 June 2020 (also 2020/852 of the European
+Coronation Global Equity Income Fund Article 6 2.
+Coronation International Equity Fund Article 6 3.
+Coronation Emerging Markets Diversified Equity Fund Article 6 4.
+Coronation Global Equity Fund Article 6 5.
+Coronation Active Emerging Markets Fund Article 6 Notes: 1.
+The Sub-Funds do not take into account the EU criteria for environmentally sustainable economic activities as contemplated in Regulation EU/2020/852 of the European

-- and of the Council of 18 June 2020 (also known as the Regulation"). - 2.
-This Sub-Fund is in the process of being terminated and is no longer available for subscription.
+Parliament and of the Council of 18 June 2020 (also known as the "Taxonomy Regulation").

+2. This Sub-Fund is in the process of being terminated and is no longer available for subscription.